rnw-community/rnw-community/packages/react-native-payments/readme.md

   include the email address of the payer.
 - `requestShipping`: An optional boolean field that, when present and set to true, indicates that the `PaymentResponse` will include the shipping address of the payer.
-- `total`: This property is required and represents the total amount to be paid by the user for the transaction.
-It includes both the monetary value and its corresponding currency.

 ### 3. Checking Payment Capability